AashayBhupendraDoshi/RPi4b_cellular_OBDscanner/README.md

 ## Logs:

-* You can see logs on the following:
+* You can see logs in the following file:
 ```
 test_output.txt
 ```